 In addition to hiding content on smaller screens, we can also hide content for larger displays that should be available only in mobile instances.
-For example, as we hide major pieces of content, we could replace them with navigation to that particular content, or with a different navigational structure altogether, to optimise the user experience at that specific screen size or device.
+For example, as we hide major pieces of content, we could replace them with navigation to that particular content, or with a different navigational structure altogether, to optimize the user experience at that specific screen size or device.

 Design for a Touch Screen Experience vs. The Traditional Cursor

 Touch Screens are becoming ever more common in the computing world.
 We are used to mobile and handheld devices using touch screen functionality, but we are now beginning to see many desktop and laptop computers implement this user-friendly touch screen technology into their systems.

 Touch screen experiences require different design guidelines than traditional cursor-based interaction.
 Additionally, the two experiences also have different capabilities to consider as well.
 For example, touch screens do not have the capability to display CSS hover states because there is no cursor available to hover over navigational elements.
 Once the user touches the screen, they essentially “click” or they “press” as we’ve come to coin the action.
 It is critical for Toronto web design companies to understand this change in how users will interact with navigation and linked elements, as we must make it clear which elements are actionable for all users.